 Put your BOSU ball on the floor with its domed side up and bend your feet towards your buttocks so that you are sitting on the floor with your right side leaning across the ball.

-Place your hands on either side your, then lift your upper body into a Crunch, keeping your elbows opened out to either side and not letting your chin touch your chest.
+Place your hands on either side of your head, then lift your upper body into a Crunch, keeping your elbows opened out to either side and not letting your chin touch your chest.

 Lower your upper body to your starting position.
-Repeat for the desired number of reps, then swap sides.
+Repeat for the desired number of reps, then swap sides and repeat.